davidlsun/vscode-pvr-viewer/README.md

 # PVR Viewer

 Extension for Visual Studio Code that adds image preview for PVR (.pvr) texture files.
-All texture decompression is written in JavaScript, so it works with any graphics card.
+All texture decompression is written in JavaScript, so any format will work on any graphics card.

 ## Features

-* Includes file icon theme for .pvr files.
+* Large textures are scaled down to fit the window.
+* Textures with premultiplied alpha are shown correctly.
+* Linear textures not converted to sRGB colorspace for display.
-* No zooming or other user control in the viewer.
+* No zooming or other user control of the viewer.
 * No support for viewing cubemaps, mipmaps, arrays, 3D textures.
-* Linear textures not converted to sRGB colorspace for display.
 * Floating point textures have no exposure control for display.

 ## Texture Formats

 Initial goal is to support all formats required by OpenGL ES 3.2, listed below:

-PVRTC
+### PVRTC

 * ✅ PVRTC 2bpp RGB
 * ✅ PVRTC 2bpp RGBA